-Jamie joined Platinum in 2011 as an analyst covering consumer stocks.
-His strong performance earned him portfolio management responsibilities within the More
+Jamie joined Platinum in 2011 as an analyst covering consumer stocks and became portfolio manager of the More

 James Halse, Portfolio Manager, discusses the key investment themes in the Platinum International Brands Fund and some of the ideas that have contributed to the fund's recent performance.